primarium/Primarium/_posts/2016-09-06-welcome-to-primarium.markdown

 I am a self educated software developer.
 I spent most of my career so far working at DineEquity, a restaurant franchising company.
 I recently started working at Compassion International, a faith based non-profit based in Colorado Springs.

  I am a fan of both open and closed source solutions and I favor C# ASP.NET frameworks for back end programming most of the time, however I am also a big fan of Node.JS.
-This Blog is written using Jekyll a ruby based satic site generator.
+This Blog is written using Jekyll a ruby based static site generator.

 #### I may at times include code snippets in my blog such as the one below: